 — BA.
 International Relations (cum laude), Tallinn University of Technology.
 2010.

 Non-state regulators, of which transnational certifications schemes can be an example, are ubiquitous in today’s society.
 You may have seen, for instance, that Starbucks labels its products ‘Fair Trade’ whilst across the street, at Costa, products are labelled by the ‘Rainforest Alliance’.
 How did either get chosen over similar alternatives?

 Or, phrased as a research question: how to account for the success of one non-state regulator/certification given competition against other similar schemes?

 I work specifically with voluntary carbon offset certifications rather than coffee certifications for methodological reasons (more cases / better comparability), and because we do not know much yet about these particular certifications, but the puzzle underneath is the same.
 Carbon offset certifications need to figure out ways to be chosen over others.
-Amidst heavy uncertainty too, because these type of initiatives are typically borne as part of deep social, economic, political, and even scientific, cleavages.
+Amidst heavy uncertainty too, because these type of initiatives are typically borne as part of profound social, economic, political, and even scientific, cleavages.